tom17001964/Covid-19-Vaccination-Efficiency-Tracker/README.md

+Here's the README with the requested changes:

+---

 # COVID-19 Vaccination Efficiency Analysis

 This project analyzes the efficiency of COVID-19 vaccinations using data analysis and machine learning techniques.
-We ensemble Polynomial Regression, LSTM, and Random Forest models to understand the impact of population metrics and health measures on vaccination efficiency.
+Currently, we use Ridge Regression to predict vaccination efficiency based on population metrics and health measures.
+In the second sprint of the project, we plan to ensemble Polynomial Regression, LSTM, and Random Forest models to gain a more comprehensive understanding of the factors impacting vaccination efficiency.

 ## Table of Contents
 - [Introduction](#introduction)